openalea/openalea.rtfd.io/doc/development/guidelines.md

 ### CONTRIBUTING.md

-This file shoud include information on how to contribute to the project: how to report bugs, how to request new features, how to ask questions and how to submit code changes.
+This file should include information on how to contribute to the project: how to report bugs, how to request new features, how to ask questions and how to submit code changes.

 ### CODE_OF_CONDUCT.md